kubewarden/docs/docs/reference/spec/02-settings.md

 ## Recap

-Each policy must register a waPC function called `validate_settings` that has the following API:
+Each policy must register a waPC function, `validate_settings`.